Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016

 Predefined "Do not forward" group

 |In Outlook, Don't Forward to an email grants users on the To:, Cc:, and Bcc: lines the View, Edit, Reply, and Reply All rights.

 In Word 2016, Other IRM permissions can be specified for parts of a document.
 From Info, Protect Document, choose Restrict Editing, and select the More Users option to add users with rights to edit the indicated sections of a document.
 For even more restriction options, choose Restrict permission at the bottom of the Restrict Editing panel.
 For example, users can specify an expiration date, restrict other users from printing or copying content, and so on.

 Configuring IRM settings for Office 2016

 You can lock down many settings to customize IRM by using the Office Group Policy template (Office).
-Use this Group Policy template to configure Group Policy Objects in Active Directory and should not be confused with the rights policy templates.
+Use this Group Policy template to configure Group Policy Objects in Active Directory and shouldn't be confused with the rights policy templates.
 In addition, there are IRM configuration options that can only be configured by using registry key settings.